How to Bid at a Heavy Equipment Auction

 What happens if I win an auction?

-Winning bidders receive notification with payment instructions and the total amount due.
-Payment must be completed within the timeframe specified in the auction terms.
-After payment verification, you coordinate equipment pickup or transportation.
+Winning bidders receive payment instructions specifying the total amount due.
+Payment must be completed within the deadline stated in the auction terms.
+Equipment pickup is coordinated after payment verification.